troppes/portable-container-engine/README.md

 # Portable Container Engine

 This project want to create a small executable that makes it possible to download and explore the file system of docker images.
 For this it has two main modes of operation: run and download.
-Run downloads an image (the full docker link is needed, i.e.: docker.io/library/alpine:latest), extracts the fs and runs it.
+Run downloads an image, extracts the fs and runs it.
 The download command just downloads the full image and saves it as a tar file.

 ## How to Use